 Overall, mineral sunscreens are believed to be a safer alternative to chemical sunscreens.
 But you still have to choose carefully.
 Let’s go over which ingredients to avoid.

-Ingredients to Avoid in Sunscreen
+Ingredients to Avoid in Baby Sunscreen

-EWG’s 2019 study on sunscreen revealed just how toxic and dangerous chemical sunscreens can be for children.
+EWG’s study on sunscreen revealed just how toxic and dangerous chemical sunscreens can be for children.
 They are made with toxic chemicals that you and I don’t want to expose our children to.

 But wait – some mineral sunscreens contain some of the very same ingredients.
 So we need to look at the ingredients carefully — both the active and inactive ingredients.
 Active ingredients are used as UV filters while inactive ingredients make up the base or formula.
-According to the EWG, inactive ingredients can make up as much as 70% of the formula, so it is important to pay attention to the entire list of ingredients.6
+According to the EWG, inactive ingredients can make up as much as 70% of the formula, so it is important to pay attention to the entire list of ingredients.

 Active Ingredients to Avoid in Baby Sunscreen